• Skip to primary navigation

 • Dry roasting the peanuts is an important step.
 Don’t over brown or burn the peanuts otherwise, chutney will taste bitter.

-• Storage: leftover peanut chutney can be stored in the refrigerator for 2-3 days in an airtight container.
+• Storage: leftover chutney can be stored in the refrigerator for 2-3 days in an airtight container.

 • After storing, peanut chutney may get thicker, so add a splash of water, and stir right before serving.